 Is It Necessary To Use A Special Brush To Clean A Pool Table?

-Not really, any soft bristled brush should be able to do the job.
+Not really, any soft-bristled brush should be able to do the job.
 Use straight left to right or up and down motions to clean any debris.
-Avoid cleaning in circular strokes as this will ruin the alignment of the felt fibers and this might interfere with the movement of the balls while playing.
+Avoid cleaning in circular strokes as this will ruin the alignment of the felt fibres and this might interfere with the movement of the balls while playing.

 Is It Possible To Protect The Felt On Your Table?

 It might not be possible to entirely save your felt from harm, but there are a few steps you can take to prevent any major harm:

 - Cover your pool table if it has not been in use for a long time.